-Standing doctrine is rooted in the "case or controversy" provision of Article III.
-29 Current doctrine requires a plaintiff to show that she has "suffered an injury in fact-an invasion of a legally protected interest which is... concrete and particularized... and... actual or imminent, not conjectural or hypothetical."
-That injury must also be "fairly traceable" to the defendant, at least in part, and the remedy sought must redress the injury to some extent.
-This tripartite test of injury in fact, causation, and redressability is the "bedrock requirement" of constitutional standing.
-The Court has issued opinions dealing with a variety of special circumstances under the constitutional standing doctrine, 33 including generalized grievances, 34 procedural injury, 35 informational injury, 36 and risk of harm.
-37
+is ... concrete and particularized and ... actual or imminent, not conjectural or hypothetical."29 That injury must also be "fairly traceable" to the defendant, at least in part, and the remedy sought must redress the injury to some extent.30 This tripartite test of injury in fact, causation, and redressability is the "bedrock requirement" of constitutional standing.31 The Court has issued opinions dealing with a variety of special circumstances under the constitutional standing doctrine,32 including generalized grievances,33 procedural injury,34 informational injury,35 and standing based on risk of harm.36